hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/03_visuals.md

 Again, we import the package: `com.google.common.collect`

-In addition, we have some plugin dependencies.
-Add the following plugins to the list *Required Plug-ins*:
+In addition, we have some plug-in dependencies.
+Add the following plug-ins to the list *Required Plug-ins*:

  * org.eclipse.gef.geometry
  * org.eclipse.gef.fx